John Freemyer, County Surveyor

 There are approximately 1360 public land survey monuments maintained by the County.
 These corners that were originally set from 1853 to 1858, control the position of every land parcel.
 Today they are typically perpetuated with standard cast iron monuments.
 Corner Ties and County Coordinate Values are made available as an aid to using these monuments.
 Access Public Land Survey monument data.

 Before any plat can be recorded at Carver County, it must be checked by the County Surveyor for compliance with appropriate statutes and ordinances.
 Private sector surveyors that typically prepare plats are responsible for submitting the document.
 The initial checking process usually takes 10 to 15 working days.
 (See Fee Schedule for current Plat Checking Fees.)
-Memorandum on revised Minnesota Statute 505 and certifications.
+Plat Certification Memorandum.

 Land Parcel Mapping

-Surveying and Mapping prepares and maintains Carver County maps known as Half Section Maps.
-These maps cover the entire county, and depict all tax parcels and public road corridors.
-Maps can be viewed at the Government Center and are available for purchase (see Fee Schedule for additional information, click here for a sample map in PDF format).
+Surveying and Mapping prepares and maintains maps known as Half Section Maps, They cover the entire county, and depict all tax parcels and public road corridors.
+The maps can be viewed and downloaded online by Township or Half-Section here.